 Long gone are the days when customer service teams could offer just one communication channel to their customers.
 Today’s consumer wants choice.
 They want to decide whether to drop you an email, talk with a live chat agent, post a question on Facebook, or even text you through SMS.
 It’s not up to the brand how they communicate to the customer – it’s up to the customer to choose how they speak to the brand.

-Providing many communication channels is often referred to as multichannel customer engagement, or multichannel customer support.
+Providing many communication channels is often referred to as multi channel support, or multi channel customer service.
 Most companies now offer this, and it’s the first step to good customer service – but it’s no longer enough.

-With multichannel customer service solutions, each communication channel is managed within a separate platform or system.
+With multichannel customer service, each communication channel is managed within a separate platform or system.
 This means that the channels are siloed from one another, and this causes a huge host of problems (which we get into below).
-On the other hand, omnichannel intelligently connects every channel together and allows agents to manage them from a single, unified console.
+On the other hand, omnichannel customer service intelligently connects every channel together and allows agents to manage them from a single, unified console.

-Because omnichannel customer engagement fuses every channel together, agents can see every contact’s full conversation history across every channel.
+Because omnichannel customer support fuses every channel together, agents can see every contact’s full conversation history across every channel.
 On top of this, with a true omnichannel platform that integrates with a CRM system, they can also see purchase history, web page visits, and other key data, giving them a 360-degree view of the customer and their issue.

 This empowers your agents to provide more accurate and more helpful support to every customer.
 And with so much information at their fingertips, they can also provide more individualized support and develop more personal relationships to make every customer feel valued.